dokkev/obsidian-valut/Prorioceptive Actuation/Actuator Design in MIT Cheetah.md

 	- Transmission
 	- Interaction losses
 - Low gear ratios will reduced the reflected inertia but can cost higher energy in generating torque via Joule heating.
-- High gear ratios may improve energetics in theory but can break a leg upon contact or enven could prevent a desired dynamic motion
+- High gear ratios may improve energetics in theory but can break a leg upon contact or even could prevent a desired dynamic motion due to excessive mechanical impedance.
+-